fusion809/platformio-atom-ide-terminal/README.md

 # Brenton's (fusion809) Terminal
 ![](http://i.imgur.com/qYa5q9S.png)
 A terminal package for Atom, complete with themes, API and more.
 My name in its title does not indicate that I did all the work, rather just indicates that it has some of my preferences applied to it.
-It has been forked from the `platformio-ide-terminal` package, and is designed specifically for Linux platforms.
+It has been forked from the [`platformio-ide-terminal`](https://github.com/platformio/platformio-atom-ide-terminal) package, and is designed specifically for **Linux platforms**.
 If you are using macOS or Windows NT I would recommend using the `platformio-ide-terminal` package instead.

+## Purpose
+Naturally, one may wonder why I bothered creating this package, the reason why is because I wanted to apply the bug fixes mentioned in [tensor5/arch-atom#12](https://github.com/tensor5/arch-atom/issues/12), that would unfortunately break `platformio-ide-terminal`'s compatibility with macOS and Windows NT.
+So I created this package, and as this fix made the package incompatible with macOS and Windows NT I decided to remove all parts of the package that were specific to these platforms, hence reducing its size a little.
+I also added my own custom theme to the package (the `linux` theme).
+This is an active fork, that is, I keep an eye on changes to the `platformio-ide-terminal` package and if relevant I bring them downstream to this package.

 ## Usage
 `terminal-fusion` stays in the bottom of your editor while you work.

 Click on a status icon to toggle that terminal (or ``ctrl-` ``).
 Right click the status icon for a list of available commands.
 From the right-click menu you can colour code the status icon as well as hide or close the terminal instance.